-- In Soylent Green, Thorn steals a spoon that a woman is using to eat something out of a jar.
+- Soylent Green: Thorn steals a spoon that a woman is using to eat something out of a jar.
 He takes it home and gives it to Sol to eat so he can tell him what it is (strawberry jam).

-- In Hogfather, Lord Downey keeps his liquor in bottles with labels spelled backwards.
-A footnote explains that some Real Life aristocrats have done this, apparently assuming their servants will be too stupid to tell what's in the bottles and hence, won't steal drinks on the sly.
+- Hogfather: Lord Downey keeps his liquor in bottles with labels spelled backwards.
+A footnote explains that some Real Life aristocrats have done this, apparently assuming their servants will be too stupid to tell what's in the bottles and, hence, won't steal drinks on the sly.
 The same footnote points out that this seldom works ... and that the servants trust that the aristocrats would, themselves, fail to notice that the bottles had been topped off with "eniru".

 - The Dick Van Dyke Show: In "The Meershatz Pipe", the flu causes Rob to lose his sense of taste temporarily.
 Trying to pretend he feels all right, Rob swallows the liquid Laura gave him.
 He comments that chicken soup was just what he needed...only for Laura to tell him that was salt water for gargling.
 Later, he tries it again, the opposite way...and ends up gargling soup.

-- One episode of Upright Citizens Brigade featured a sketch where one man claimed that color-blindness was the reason his niece couldn't tell the difference between a juicy, delicious apple and a raw, slimy pig anus.
+- Upright Citizens Brigade: One episode features a sketch where one man claims that color-blindness is the reason his niece can't tell the difference between a juicy, delicious apple and a raw, slimy pig anus.
 An audience member is incredulous of the claim, insisting there is something far more serious wrong with the girl if she really can't tell the difference.
 The first man offers him a chance to experience simulated color-blindness with a special pair of glasses and then offers him a choice of two clear ziploc bags (one with apples, the other with pig anuses):